Road Transport Act 2018: Govt moves to relax punishment, fines

 Jatiya Sangsad passed the Road Transport Act in September 2018 following a student movement for road safety.
 But the law did not come into force until November 2019.

-Immediately after the act was passed, transport workers called strikes twice demanding the government changes the law.
+Immediately after the act was passed, transport workers called strikes twice demanding changes in the law.

 When the government took the initiative to enforce the law in November 2019, transport associations called strikes again demanding changes to several sections of the law.